Setting up a project in Laravel with Vue 3 in Mix and Vite.js

 </template>

-And with this, we already have Vue installed and configured in a Laravel project; the next thing we are going to do is create a page from blade, to consume the application in Vue:
+And with this, we have installed and configured Vue in a Laravel project; the next thing we are going to do is create a page from blade, to consume the Vue application:

-Also note that we use the .vue function that allows transpiling .vue files to a js file; already with this; the next thing we need is to create a page that we can use to display the application in Vue:
+Also note that we use the .vue function which allows the transpilation of .vue files into a js file; with this, the next thing we need is to create a page that we can use to display the Vue application:

 <!DOCTYPE html>